thiennp/frontend-mastery-hub/levels/94/README.md

-# Level 94: Test-Driven Development (TDD)
+# Level 94: End-to-End Testing

 ## Overview
-This level focuses on test-driven development (tdd) and provides comprehensive learning materials, examples, and projects.
+This level focuses on end-to-end testing and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of test-driven development (tdd)
+- Understand the core concepts of end-to-end testing
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns